JohnSnowLabs/nlu/README.md

 - Pattern Cleaners
 - Slang Cleaner

-## Where can I see NLUs entire offer?
+## Where can I see all models avaiable in NLU?
-Checkout the [NLU Namespace](https://nlu.johnsnowlabs.com/docs/en/namespace) for everything that NLU has to offer!
+For NLU models to load, see [the NLU Namespace](https://nlu.johnsnowlabs.com/docs/en/namespace) or the [John Snow Labs Modelshub](https://modelshub.johnsnowlabs.com/models)  or go [straight to the source](https://github.com/JohnSnowLabs/nlu/blob/master/nlu/namespace.py).

 ## Supported Data Types
 - Pandas DataFrame and Series